Measurement Specification Guideline – How to Measure A Garment

 Garment Measurement Specification Sheet is an integral and important part of a tech pack.
 It gives a structured detail of measurements for different parts of a garment style.
-You need a detailed Measurement specification sheet to get your sample to fit correctly.
-Because, For manufacturers, base measurement is not enough for preparing patterns.
+You need detailed garment sizing guidelines to get your sample to fit.
+Manufacturers find it difficult to prepare patterns from base measurement.
 In simple words, you can not expect a perfect sample by showing a picture and base measurement.
 You need complete measurements of the garment.
-But, clothing brands show some pictures of a garment and expect a manufacturer to make a sample.
-This is the wrong practice and the loser here is nonother than the brand.
-Spend some money on the tech pack and proper measurement spec sheet.
+Ignoring this and providing some random size chart from the internet makes things worse.
+It’s a wrong practice and you only lose if you are working this way.
+Spend some money on the tech pack and spec sheet.
 My suggestion, hire a tech pack designer and get your technical details in place.
-Then speak to vendors for apparel production.
+Once you are done with the tech pack, speak to vendors for production.
 Below is an example of a measurement guideline and its components.

-Garment Measurement Specification Guideline is the visual pointers put on flat sketch of a particular garment that the pattern master follows with the measurement spec sheet to prepare the pattern.
+Garment Clothing Fit Specifications Guideline is the visual pointers put on flat sketch of a particular garment that the pattern master follows with the measurement spec sheet to prepare the pattern.
 The pointers are specified using double arrow and a mark either in numbers or in alphabets.
 And those alphabets represents the measurements specified on the spec sheet.

-How to Measure – Shirts & Blouses Garment Measurement Specification Guideline
+How to Measure – Shirts & Blouses Garment Specification Guideline

 - 1 Chest – 1″ below armhole measure straight across, edge to edge.